Killfaeh/PeguyEditor/README.md

 ## Customize the code blocks library

-If you have run Péguy Editor at least once the directory Peguy/CodeEditor/CodeLists has been created.</br>
+If you have run Péguy Editor at least once the directory Peguy/CodeEditor/CodeLists has been created in your Documents directory.</br>
 You can create your own library by creating some CSV files in this directory.</br>
 Here's how to format each CSV file.